martin-dold/smartMug/README.md

 - *Service type*: \_smartmug.\_tcp

 The Android App is listening for providers of the smartmug service type.
-Using the identifier read from the SmartMug bar code, the is able to select the correct mug to connect to out of the list of available mugs within the network.
+Using the identifier read from the SmartMug bar code, the app is able to select the correct mug to connect to out of the list of available mugs within the network.

 ## SmartMug Protocol